coop152/obsidian-vaults/Year 3/Third Year Project/Index & Plan.md

 	- [ ] Resolve code safety warnings (remove `_CRT_SECURE_NO_WARNINGS` from preprocessor definitions to see them)
 - [ ] (?)
 Port from Tk to Qt (or similar), remove tcl completely from the project
 - [x] ALTERNATIVELY, Find a way to reasonably package tcl/tk with the executable in a relocatable way

-# How should deleting work
-Check emails sent to Richard for a plan that I sent previously.
-Some fake mock-ups wouldn't go wrong!
-ALSO REMEMBER TO MAKE A BRANCH